Palikir

 Palikir (/ˈpælᵻkɪər/) is the capital city of the Federated States of Micronesia located in the western Pacific Ocean.
-A town of slightly under 5,000 residents, it is part of the larger Sokehs municipality, which had a population of 6,964 as of 2024, out of the nation's total population of 106,487.
+A town of slightly above 5,000 residents, it is part of the larger Sokehs municipality, which had a population of 6,964 as of 2024, out of the nation's total population of 106,487.
 It is situated on the northwest side of Pohnpei island (population 34,789), a high volcanic island surrounded by a fringing coral reef.
 Nearby to the northeast is the island's largest settlement, the coastal town of Kolonia.
 It was declared the capital of Micronesia in 1989.

 History

 Pohnpei was ruled by tribal chiefs in ancient times.
 Palikir was formerly a tiny village of little consequence.
 The island of Pohnpei was encountered by the Portuguese and Spanish in the 15th century, but colonial settlement did not occur until 1886 by the Spanish.
 Later Germany attained the Caroline Islands via purchase from Spain at the end of the Spanish–American War in 1898.
 During World War I control passed to the Japanese.
 During World War II, the Japanese built an airport near Kolonia.
 Subsequent to World War II, the island was administered by the United States Government until FSM attained independence in 1979.
 The government of the Federated States of Micronesia decided to convert the Palikir area into a town to house the central administration of the islands as a purpose built capital city.
 It was declared the capital of Micronesia in 1989.
 US aid of US$15 million was made available to develop the site into a modern town.
 All government offices, some residential houses, and the residence of the President of the Federated States of Micronesia were built.
 It is now the hub of the federal administration of the country, despite still being a village with a population of 4,645.